 H.B.
 No. 113 amends Chapter 1253 of the Government Code by adding Section 1253.0015, which establishes a limitation on the authority of political subdivisions to propose the issuance of general obligation bonds.
-Specifically, the bill prohibits a political subdivision from submitting a proposition for voter approval regarding the issuance of such bonds if a similar proposition for the same purpose was rejected by voters within the preceding five years.
-This change aims to prevent repeated attempts to secure voter approval for the same bond issuance that has already been declined.
+Specifically, the bill stipulates that a political subdivision cannot submit a proposition for voter approval regarding the issuance of such bonds if a similar proposition for the same purpose was rejected by voters within the preceding five years.
+This change aims to prevent repeated attempts to secure voter approval for the same bond issue after it has already been declined.

 Statutes affected: